 This is the most important thing to remember.
 Domain names can be around 60 characters, but your store name should be shorter than that.
 The name should be easy to say, type, and read.
 This is where artist websites will differ from other online shops: the URL itself in most cases should be your name.
 Most artist brands are built on their own name, and it makes it much easier for people to find you online.
 Your shop name, however, may differ from the URL and can still be a useful way to brand yourself and set your work apart.

-There is nothing wrong with simply titling your shop “First Name Last Name Art”, but if you decide to get more creative, keep the following things in mind:
+There is nothing wrong with simply titling your shop “First Name Last Name Art” (a lot of the top artist ecommerce shops do just that), but if you decide to get more creative, keep the following things in mind:

 Research relevant keywords.